DefaultO/Automic/README.md

 - [7-Zip](https://www.7-zip.org/)

 - Optional: [Visual Studio IDE](https://visualstudio.microsoft.com/downloads/).
 You can open the whole ``jni`` Folder with it for easier Code/Class navigation.
 Also it can let you jump to declarations of functions by right-clicking one.
 And uses of one.
 Good for reversing their "Botnet" + Stealer.
+- Optional: [Bluestacks Android Emulator](https://www.bluestacks.com/).
+This Emulator supports adb and thus you can run the ``buildall.bat`` that starts ``install.bat`` without any problems.
+Turned out to be pretty good at running it.

 After having all of that installed.
 Restart your PC for the better.
 Now you will need to edit the batch files from the Automic Project Folder, since your Paths might not be the same.